ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 :   LFO phase.
 This can be used to make sound with automation.
 Turning `Freq` to leftmost sets LFO frequency to 0.

 ## Change Log
+- 0.1.15
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.14
   - Added custom font options for `style.json`.
 - 0.1.13